Skip to content

 const { tools, executeTool } = actionsToTools(agentkit.getActions());

-actionsToTools converts AgentKit actions into OpenAI-compatible tool definitions and returns an executeTool dispatcher.
+actionsToTools / actions_to_tools converts AgentKit actions into OpenAI tool definitions and returns an executeTool / execute_tool dispatcher.

 Run the agent loop